opentoonz/opentoonz_docs/source/applying_special_fx.rst

 - Use **Paste Add** to add the pasted selection from the *selected nodes* at the end of new links.

-- Use **Paste Replace** to replace *selected FX* nodes with the pasted selection.
+- Use **Paste Replace** to replace *selected effects nodes* with the pasted selection.

 .. note:: Links have to be selected together with nodes when copying/cutting a selection if you want to preserve the links among them when pasting.

 .. tip:: **To create links between nodes:**

-    Click and drag the output port of the node to the input port of the FX node.
+    Click and drag the output port of the node to the input port of the effect node.

 .. tip:: **To select nodes and links:**